 Yet we all know a sharp haircut and a dedication to detail are not the only markers of career success later down the road.
 What markers really matter for military service, and which ones matter most in the civilian world?
 Can the right resume make a difference?

 If you stay, there will be trouble.

 When you are in the middle of making this big career decision, it is agony because the stakes are so high.
-So, go ahead and sign up for our FREE Junior Military Officer Transition Master Class on June 24.
+So, go ahead and sign up for our FREE Junior Military Officer Transition Master Class.
 In just an hour, you can look down both career roads and decide where your best life is leading you now.
 We will look at:

 Because at Military.com, we see great things for you.
 You are clearly executive material.
 You are everything the civilian world is looking for.
 You deserve to get the big insights that will make your big decision with big confidence.